-Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership by 5% stockholders over a three-year period), the corporation's ability to use its pre- change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income may be limited.
-As a result of our most recent private placements and other transactions that have occurred over the past three years, we may have experienced, and, upon closing of this offering, may experience, an "ownership change."
+Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50% change (by value) in its equity ownership by 5% stockholders over a three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and other pre-change tax attributes to offset its post-change taxable income may be limited.
+As a result of our most recent private placements and other transactions that have occurred over the past three years, we may have experienced, and may experience, an "ownership change."
 We may also experience ownership changes in the future as a result of subsequent shifts in our stock ownership.
-As of December 31, 2018, we had U.S. federal net operating loss carryforwards of \$2.6 million and U.S. federal research and development tax credit carryforwards of \$0.5 million, each of which will begin to expire at various dates through 2037 and which could be limited if we experience an "ownership change."
-The reduction of the corporate tax rate under the TCJA may cause a reduction in the economic benefit of our net operating loss carryforwards and other deferred tax assets available to us.
-Under the TCJA, federal net operating losses generated after December 31, 2017 will not be subject to expiration but will not be permitted to be carried back.
-In addition, under the TCJA, the amount of post 2017 net operating losses that we are permitted to deduct in any taxable year is limited to 80% of our taxable income in such year, where taxable income is determined without regard to the net operating loss deduction itself.
-As of December 31, 2018, we had a U.S. federal net operating loss carryforward of \$8.5 million, which does not expire but is limited to an annual deduction equal to 80% of annual taxable income.
+As of December 31, 2019, we had U.S. federal and state net operating loss carryforwards of \$39,596 and U.S. federal research and development tax credit carryforwards of

+\$1,014, each of which will begin to expire at various dates through 2039 and which could be limited if we experience an "ownership change."